o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 }
 ```

-Next, We define cluster name from the `config.yaml` file, and the k8s version as 1.27.
-We install most of the EKS available addons.
-Explaning each of them would provide content for an entire blog post, we'll briefly go through them on the [EKS Cluster Addons](#eks-cluster-addons) section - it's optional, feel free to skip it.
+The cluster name is defined as specifyed on the `config.yaml` file, and the k8s version as 1.27.
+We also install some EKS available addons.
+Explaning each of them is out of the scope of this post, it's enough to say for our purposes that we need them for our cluster to correctly function - you can read more about them on [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html)
+.

 We then pass the VPC ID of the VPC we created earlier, and its private subnets IDs.
 This can't be changed after cluster creation.
 Also, since I want to access the cluster API from the internet, I set `cluster_endpoint_public_access` to `true`.
-I use security groups to restrict the access so it's not exposed to the great public, just me - or more precisely my home network.
+I use a security group to restrict its access so it's not exposed to the great public, just me - or more precisely my home network.

 Then comes the worker nodes themselves.
 Here we'll only use EKS managed node groups for simplicity.
 We rely on AWS Linux `t3.small` SPOT instances, with a minimum of one and a maximum of three nodes.
 This will give us room to tests things out without spending too much money.